Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Preliminaries and Problem Formulation

 where $\phi_i, i\in\{1,...,N\}$ are STL formulas defined for the interval $[a_i, b_i]$ is of the form $\phi$.
 The final STL syntax is of the form $\Phi$, such that $\cup_{i}^{N}[a_i, b_i] \subseteq [0,T]$, where $T$ is the total time duration covered by the STL specification $\Phi$.

 For the STL formulae mentioned in \eqref{STL_formulae}, the robustness semantics can be defined as $\rho^{\Phi}(\mathbf{x})=\min_{i\in\{1,...,N\}}\rho^{\phi_i}(\mathbf{x})$.

-\begin{problem} Given an STL specification $\Phi$ of the form \eqref{STL_formulae} for a time duration of $[0,T]$ for a continuous-time nonlinear control system $\Sigma$ in \eqref{dyn_eq}, our objective is to synthesize a controller $\mathbf{u}(t)=\textsl{g}(\mathbf{x}(t),t)$ (if it exists) that ensures the system trajectory $\mathbf{x}_{x_0, \mathbf{u}} $ starting at $x_0$ satisfies the specification $\Phi$ under input constraints $U\subset \mathbb{R}^m$. \end{problem} In this paper, we develop a framework to iteratively construct time-varying sets that encode the given STL specification and co-design the time-varying control barrier function and controller to ensure that the system trajectory remains within the constructed time-varying sets under input constraints, thereby satisfying the STL specification.
-To avoid predefining the barrier and controller templates, we employ a neural network approach.
+\begin{problem} Given an STL specification $\Phi$ of the form \eqref{STL_formulae} for a time duration of $[0,T]$ for a continuous-time nonlinear control system $\Sigma$ in \eqref{dyn_eq}, our objective is to synthesize a controller $\mathbf{u}(t)=\textsl{g}(\mathbf{x}(t),t)$ (if it exists) that ensures the system trajectory $\mathbf{x}_{x_0, \mathbf{u}} $ starting at $x_0$ satisfies the specification $\Phi$ under input constraints $U\subset \mathbb{R}^m$. \end{problem} This letter proposes a framework that iteratively constructs time-varying sets encoding the given STL specification and co-designs a time-varying control barrier function and controller to keep the system within these sets under input constraints, thereby ensuring STL satisfaction.
+To eliminate the need to predefine the barrier and controller templates, we employ a neural network (NN) approach.